Economy of Niger: Mining

+The persistent uranium price slump has brought lower revenues for Niger's uranium sector.
+Uranium no longer provides the majority of national export proceeds.
+The nation enjoyed substantial export earnings and rapid economic growth during the 1960s and 1970s after the opening of two large uranium mines near the northern town of Arlit.
+When the uranium-led boom ended in the early 1980s, however, the economy stagnated and new investment since then has been limited.
+Niger's two uranium mines (SOMAIR's open pit mine and COMINAK's underground mine) are owned by a French-led consortium and operated by French interests.
+Due to the 2023 military coup in Niger, a wave of new policies have been passed.
+In June 2025, Niger’s military government announced it would nationalize the SOMAÏR uranium mine, previously operated by the French state-linked nuclear company Orano.
+This move was framed as a strategic reclamation of resources after what Niger’s government claims was exploitation.
+The move to nationalize the SOMAÏR mine served as a symbolic break from French control and supports alignment with the other Sahel states who seek to follow similar policies of resource nationalism.

 A farmer collecting millet in Koremairwa village in the Dosso department.

 In addition to uranium, exploitable deposits of gold are known to exist in Niger in the region between the Niger River and the border with Burkina Faso.
 In 2004, the first Nigerien gold ingot was produced from the Samira Hill Gold Mine, in Tera Department.
 The Samira Hill Gold Mine thus became the first commercial gold production in the country.
 The reserves at the location were estimated at 10,073,626 tons at an average grade of 2.21 g per ton from which 19,200 kg will be recovered over a six-year mine life.
 Other gold deposits are believed to be in nearby areas known as the "Samira Horizon", which is located between Gotheye and Ouallam.